framp/timetabling-solver/README.md

     size: 250,          // Size of the population
     crossover: 0.3,     // Probability of crossover happening
     mutation: 0.8,      // Probability of a mutation happening
-    skip: 20            // Numnber of generations to skip before calling partialCallback ...more: check out genetic-js documentation
+    skip: 20,           // Numnber of generations to skip before calling partialCallback debug?: false,      // provide additional data to callbacks, for easier debugging ...more: check out genetic-js documentation
   }
   callback = (timetable, meta) //Function called at the end of the computation